Milford to Haslemere walk

-- In 300 metres you cross a tarmac road to continue on between hedges, the signposted public footpath marked GW.
+- In 300 metres you cross a tarmac road to continue on between hedges, gently downhill, the signposted public footpath marked GW.
 In a further 250 metres you come out on to a tarmac road, with Ventnor House opposite and turn right downhill, your direction 130°.

 - In 180 metres you come to St Bartholomew’s Church, Haslemere, on your right-hand side.
 Keep left with the road so that the triangular green is on your right-hand side [!].